sesh-kebab/eks-sso/docs/design/sso eks - design proposal.md

 Although we could bypass a user having the heptio authenticator installed locally, and have our service generate tokens, our service would become a bottle neck.
 If our service goes down, so will users' ability to connect to a kubernetes cluster.

-So using the SSO endpoint to provide initial bootstrapping of default roles for a cluster and continuing to rely on a user having the heptio authenticator installed locally and their aws profiles correctly configured would be safer approach.
+So using the SSO endpoint to provide initial bootstrapping of default roles for a cluster and continuing to rely on a user having the heptio authenticator installed locally (with their aws profiles correctly configured) would be safer approach.